 Blindly adding effects

 Kick drum?
 Compress it!
 Guitar amp?
 Distort it!
 Vocals?
 Reverb it!
 Ok, the majority of the time I will compress the kick drum, or distort a guitar or put reverb on a vocal but I need to be sure I have a good reason for doing so.
-In the past I’ve found myself jumping to an EQ or a compressor without first deciding the problem I was trying to solve.
-If you’re going for a compressor you should know why!
+In the past, I’ve found myself jumping to an EQ or a compressor without first deciding the problem I was trying to solve.
+If you’re going for a compressor, you should know why!
 Do you want to control the dynamic range?
 Add some saturation?
 Purely for tone?
 What exactly is that piece of equipment going to be doing for you?
-If you think about your signal chains more analytically you’ll become more aware of what you’re doing and ultimately make better decisions.
+If you think about your signal chains more analytically, you’ll become more aware of what you’re doing and ultimately make better decisions.

 Not having a mix template

 If you have some experience under your belt then having a template with your commonly used effects and routing set-up will save you an enormous amount of time.
-It’s helpful to look at professional templates in order to try and figure out why they have things set up a certain way.
+It’s helpful to look at professional templates and to try and figure out why they have things set up a certain way.
 You can then start to implement some of the things you see in those templates into your own.
-If any Audio Hertz readers are interested in seeing my own personal template or would like to see some other professional templates you can reach out to me via Facebook or Instagram.
+If any Audio Hertz readers are interested in seeing my template or would like to see some other professional templates you can reach out to me via Facebook or Instagram.

 Not studying enough

 Getting your hands dirty is a vital part of learning the art of recording and mixing music, but you can’t rely solely on experience.
-If I spent 10 hours everyday mixing and mastering I’d probably be pretty good but there would still be things that I’d miss that I wasn’t able to figure out on my own.
-This is why it is crucial to incorporate some type of formal studying into your practice regimen.
+If I spent 10 hours everyday mixing and mastering I’d probably be pretty good, but there would still be things that I’d miss that I wasn’t able to figure out on my own.
+This is why it is crucial to incorporate some formal studying into your practice regimen.
 Treat recording and mixing like a sport: practice every day, study the greats, watch videos, recreate productions, cover old songs.

 There is nothing that can replace experience and doing something and finishing it (bolded for importance).
 You have to put in your hours along with studying the things that have worked for others in the past.

 Right now there are a ton of paid and free resources available.
-Obviously YouTube has a lot of material readily available but the problem with YouTube and other similar sites is that you can’t always be sure about the people that are teaching you and if they are actually a legitimate source information.
+YouTube has a lot of material readily available but the problem with YouTube and other similar sites is that you can’t always be sure about the people that are teaching you and if they are a legitimate source information.

-I personally pay for sites like PureMix.net and Mix With the Masters.
+I pay for sites like PureMix.net and Mix With the Masters.
 These sites are comparatively pricey to free YouTube videos, but the information is well worth the monthly fee.
 I’ve watched some of these videos multiple times and find myself frequently picking up new things that I didn’t catch the first time around.
 Both sites are readily updating and adding new content and are very adamant about their goal to further advance engineers with the skills from absolute masters of the craft.

 Without the ability to go and sit next to these masters in the studio while they are working, this is the next best thing.
-It’s arguably a better method for learning because they are actually talking through their process for you.
+It’s arguably a better method for learning because they are talking through their process for you.
 I highly recommend checking both sites out.